eu-cpsc211/cpsc211/notes/2-pointers/2a-pointers.md

 - How do you get the address of a variable (i.e., what is the "address-of" operator)?

-- What are some valid ways of assigning a pointer variable to point to nothing/null?
+- What are three valid ways of assigning a pointer variable to point to nothing/null?

 - What is displayed by the following code?